-1.4 QUALIFICATIONS
+1.5 QUALIFICATIONS

-The contractor's project manager shall have a minimum of three years experience working with natural areas and in tasks similar in scope as noted for this contract, including prescribed burns.
+The contractor's project manager shall have a minimum of three years experience working with natural areas and in tasks similar in scope as noted for this contract, including prescribed burns, and demonstrate knowledge of native plant identification.
 The project manager shall be on site during all work.
 All project staff shall have a minimum of one year experience working in natural areas.
 The contractor shall provide at least three references that can confirm these requirements are satisfied.
 Only bidders that have met these qualifications will be considered.